OSGeo/grass/doc/development/submitting/general.md

-If you need to add support for a different library in the 'configure' script, you should first seek consent in the grass-dev mailing list (see below), then you need to expand 'configure.in' and run subsequently `autoconf-2.69` (later versions will not work) to re-generate 'configure'.
+If you need to add support for a different library in the 'configure' script, you should first seek consent in the grass-dev mailing list (see below), then you need to expand 'configure.ac' and subsequently run `autoconf-2.71` (later versions will not work) to re-generate 'configure'.

 ## Naming Conventions